hakimjonas/devhub/README.md

 # DevHub

-> **A functional programming exemplar for developers who demand excellence**
+> **Transform Claude Code into your development orchestrator**

-DevHub is a sophisticated CLI tool that demonstrates clean, maintainable Python code through **immutable data structures**, **pure functions**, and **comprehensive type safety**.
-It seamlessly integrates Jira issues, GitHub pull requests, code diffs, and review comments into organized bundles for efficient offline code review.
+DevHub is a professional CLI tool that enhances Claude Code interactions by providing rich project context from GitHub, GitLab, Jira, and your local repository.
+Built with **platform-agnostic architecture**, **enterprise-grade security**, and **user-centric design** for seamless multi-platform development workflows.

 ## 📚 Documentation